nafizjiwa/JAVASCRIPT-Classes/README.md

   ####  // THIS IS NOT ALLOWED, generateName called on the INSTANCE tyson

-        const tyson = new Animal('Tyson');            //creating an instance use the new keyword tyson.generateName();
+        const tyson = new Animal('Tyson');      //creating an instance use the new keyword which call constructor tyson.generateName();